orxfun/orx-iterable/README.md

 ## B. Iterable

 Collection traits are useful; however, they do not cover all iterables.
 By definition, they are bound to yield shared or mutable references to their elements.
 However, some iterators produce elements on the fly during iteration.
 Therefore, they cannot return a reference to the temporarily computed values.
-Further, mutable references are irrelevant in these situations.
+Further notice that mutation is irrelevant for such iterators.
 Therefore, we require a more general definition for immutable iterables.

 > An `Iterable` is any type which can return a new iterator that yields elements of the associated type `Item` every time `iter` method is called.

 This is arguably the most general or least restrictive definition of iterables.

-Three categories of types implement the Iterable trait:

-* references of collections
-* cloneable iterators
-* lazy generators
+Iterable trait represents **(i)** collections, as well as, **(ii)** cloneable iterators.

+Furthermore, unlike the collection traits, it must be extensible.
+In other words, we must be able to implement iterable on any **(iii)** custom non-collection type, whenever it makes sense.
+This fits best to lazy generator types which compute elements to be yield during iteration.

 <br />
 <details>